What is Psoriasis?

-Dr. Barrows and his esteemed staff of dermatologists and physician assistants have worked with countless Dallas area, and McKinney, Allen, and Rockwall patients, helping them to get their psoriasis symptoms under control.
+Dr. Barrows and his esteemed staff of dermatologists and physician assistants have worked with countless patients to help get their psoriasis symptoms under control.
 Psoriasis is described as a chronic skin problem that results from skin cells that grow too rapidly which results in thick, white, red or silvery patches of skin.
 This causes the skin to itch and/or burn, but also scale and crust.
 While normal skin cells grow and flake off about every 4 weeks, those with psoriasis suffer from skin cells that rapidly move to the skin’s surface within days.
 This results in a build-up of thick patches also known as plaques.
 These plaques can range in size and usually appear on knees, elbows, hands, feet, lower back, and the scalp.

 The exact cause of psoriasis hasn’t been pinpointed by doctors.
 The overall thinking is that the immune system overreacts which causes inflammation as well as flaking of the skin.
 It’s also believed that psoriasis can be inherited.
 Approximately 1/3 of people who have psoriasis have one or more family members with the condition.
 Scientists believe that certain genes interact which leads to psoriasis.
 However, a patient must inherit the right combination of genes as well as be exposed to a trigger.
 Symptoms can appear after triggers such as a stressful event, taking certain medications, strep throat, cold, dry weather or a scratch, cut or bad sunburn.